Virtual Learning during Lockdown

 On the children's return to school we will meet each child and determine where they are with their learning.
 They may have gaps and we will fill them and continue to progress their learning.
 Teachers are experts at this!

-These are just a few of the comments made by our parents during the Lockdown period:
+These are just a few of the comments made by our parents during the first Lockdown period:

 Hilden Grange has been fantastic... embracing new ways of teaching in a world of constantly changing parameters.